 At about noon it was up into and through the penthouse to the helicopter landing pad at The Stones Hotel which is conveniently situated on the roof and gives a stellar view of their great pool area.
 A few moments later I heard the chopper coming from off in the distance and then just like that, we were boarding and ready for what could be considered the flight of a lifetime.

 We soared over the Bali Sea watching planes land in Denpasar airport not far away and watched crowds of surfers catching waves at the airport break whose exact name eludes me.
-What an island Bali is… Despite spending three weeks here in 2013, I never really toured it much and even if I had, nothing could have given me the perspective gained from a helicopter ride.
+What an island Bali is… Despite spending three weeks here in 2009, I never really toured it much, despite there being so many things to do in Ubud and other places.
+Even if I had, nothing could have given me the perspective gained from a helicopter ride.
 Everyone in my ride was really cool and regardless of views, glad to have met them as well.

 There are not many photos aka no good ones from the helicopter ride because I decided to make a video of the whole experience.
 That should be live in the not too distant future aka whenever I have a down day at some point but it’s incredible, I assure you.
 What was also incredible was the reception we received at the Semara Luxury Villa Resort in Uluwatu.
 It’s a high end establishment with numerous villas overlooking the ocean perched on high cliffs.
 Each villa is unique and below it all is a pristine private beach.